my-wealth-analyst/website-build/README.md

 i) open terminal to: "Website-Built > mywealthanalyst_django"

-ii) enter this command in terminal >>             python manage.py runserver
+ii) enter this command in terminal >>             'python manage.py runserver' (without the quotes)

 iii) open your browser and type in this URL:          http://localhost:8000/